-The Fountain can be seen as one of Aronofsky’s true departures from mainstream filmmaking into the poetic and metaphorical, and as such has been seen as less complete or tangible than some of the works to come on this list, but it remains an important entry into the director’s filmography nonetheless and something of a sleeper hit for audiences catching up on the film years later.
+The Fountain can be seen as one of Aronofsky’s true departures from mainstream filmmaking into the poetic and metaphorical, and as such has been seen as less complete or tangible than some of the work to come on this list, but it remains an important entry into the director’s filmography nonetheless and something of a sleeper hit for those catching up on the film years later.

 4. The Whale (2022)

 Darren Aronofsky is a director with a tremendous ability to cast the correct actors for the correct roles, even when they’re a less-likely choice or have faded into relative obscurity.
 In casting Brendan Fraser in the role of a binge-eating recluse filled with a lot of self-hatred, Aronofsky forged one of his most powerful creative partnerships, the results being deeply upsetting but unflinchingly human.